Frankel property and Maximum Principle at Infinity for complete minimal hypersurfaces: Introduction

-A property that obliges submanifolds to intersect is now known as a Frankel property.
-Thus the space of closed minimal hypersurfaces in $\amb ^n$ with positive Ricci curvature satisfies the Frankel property and, nowadays, this is well understood if the ambient manifold has non-negative Ricci curvature, $\Ricb \geq 0$, and one of the minimal hypersurfaces is compact (see \cite{JChoAFra18} for a detailed exposition and references therein).
-When the minimal hypersurfaces are complete and non-compact we refer to the papers \cite{GGalLRod91,HRos01}.
+A property that obliges minimal submanifolds to intersect is now known as a Frankel property.
+Thus the space of closed minimal hypersurfaces in $\amb ^n$ with positive Ricci curvature satisfies the Frankel property and, nowadays, this is well understood if the ambient manifold has non-negative Ricci curvature and one of the minimal hypersurfaces is compact.
+When the minimal hypersurfaces are complete and non-compact we refer to \cite{JChoAFra18} for a detailed exposition and references therein

-Let $\Sigma$ be a properly immersed minimal surface in $\r ^3$.
-Then, when $S$ is a properly immersed minimal surface in $\r ^3 \setminus \Sigma $, then $\Sigma $ and $ S$ are parallel planes (see \cite{WMeeHRos08}).
-A special case of this is the Half-space Theorem of Hoffman-Meeks \cite{DHofWMee90}, where $\Sigma $ is a plane of $\r^3$.
-An important tool for these questions is a Maximum Principle at Infinity for minimal hypersurfaces.
-Many people have proved such Maximum Principles (see \cite{RLanHRos88,LMaz13,WMeeHRos08,ARosHRos10,HRosFSchJSpr13} and references therein), and the most general for us was done by L. Mazet; he proved